learning-unlimited/ESP-Website/docs/admin/releases/12/README.rst

 - Fixed erroneous cases where "(not required)" should have been listed next to modules in student and teacher registration but wasn't.
 - Removed all mentions of "Cybersource" in the Credit Card Viewpay Module to reduce confusion.
 - Fixed /myesp/onsite for admins.
+- The contact form now uses the organization short name for the teacher option.
+- Added a dummy folder for survey histograms.
+This preemtively fixes any problems sites might have with saving the histogram files.

 Known issues of new features
 ============================